kovac031/DevQuestionsAndAnswers_CSharp/README.md

 <p>This is the home page content.</p>
 ```

-## 11. what is Razor?
+## 11. What is Razor?
 How are code blocks defined in Razor?
 Razor is a markup syntax used in ASP.NET MVC (and later in ASP.NET Core) to embed server-side code within HTML markup.
 It provides a clean and concise way to create dynamic web pages by mixing C# or VB.NET code with HTML.

 To define a codeblock use @{ ... } syntax